 There are broadly 3 types of numbers: long code, toll-free, and short code.

 FreeClimb offers both local long code and toll-free numbers to all accounts.
-While trial accounts have some limitations on outbound communication and use of multiple numbers, there are no restrictions on the types of numbers that can be used.
-For those interested in using short codes, you can contact support to discuss your campaign.
+While trial accounts have some limitations on outbound communication and use of multiple numbers, there are no restrictions on the types of numbers that you can purchase with an upgraded account.
+For those interested in using short codes, contact support to discuss your campaign.

 Trial Accounts are Automatically Assigned a Long Code Number

 Because trial account limits align with most long code use cases, your trial account will automatically be assigned a long code number.
 However, once you upgrade your account, make sure to match your use case with the appropriate number type by referring to the table below in order to avoid carrier filtering, blocking, and/or potential suspension of your account, especially for A2PA2P - Application-to-Person.
 Generally used to refer to automated messaging, this is one-way SMS in which recipients are not expected to respond. use cases.

 This number can be increased for upgraded accounts.
 Contact support for more information.

 Contact support if you are interested in using short codes.

 Businesses with a widespread customer-base or a strategic marketing need

 Yes.
 Carriers will filter and block most A2P messaging use cases and suspected spam based on content and messaging per second.